LeonardMH/kos-scripts/README.md

 - *missions* - Typically a composition of 'actions' as well as glue logic to piece them together.
 Can also be arbitrary KerboScript to run.
 - *editor* - Editor specific files (for syntax highlighting)

-Also at the top level is the `minified` folder, which containes a mirror of everything in the `source` folder, but in 'minified' form so that it takes up less disk space on the vessels.
+Also at the top level is the `minified` folder, which contains a mirror of everything in the `source` folder, but in 'minified' form so that it takes up less disk space on the vessels.
 See the [Minification](#minification) section.
 When you clone this repository, this folder will not contain any .ks files, they